Book Reviews - Review 384

 F Springer was the pen name (Dutch writers seem to like their pen names) of Carel Jan Schneider, a civil servant and diplomat who spent his childhood in the Dutch East Indies, and worked for three years as an administrator in western New Guinea before his career moved him elsewhere.
 He draws on his knowledge of the Indonesian archipelago in this fascinating and sobering tale of cultural conflict.

 The protagonists of Schimmen rond de Parula are a western missionary couple, Gerard and Tessie Dubba.
 Gerard is a confused drifter with a tragic family history, to whom the figure of Christ appears in a dream, persuading him that his life's purpose is to serve God.
-He joins a missionary organisation, meets Tessie, and sets his heart on spreading the Word to an empirical outpost in the East Indies called Bloedzuigereiland (literarally: Leech Island).
+He joins a missionary organisation, meets Tessie, and sets his heart on spreading the Word to an imperial outpost in the East Indies called Bloedzuigereiland (literarally: Leech Island).
 The organisation, exploiting the couple's naivity, sends them to one of the remotest regions of the territory, the Zakar Valley, where "it was estimated that sixty thousand war-hungry nudists awaited the coming of western civilisation and religion."
 The irony, characteristic of Springer's style, strikes an ominous tone.

 The natives are grouped into small tribes who coexist in a state of perpetual warfare, low-key and stable, but horrifically brutal.
 The Dubbas establish tolerable relationships with them all, but make no progress with their souls.
 When a group of chieftains finally asks to know more about the Christian message, it is not in the name of enlightenment but of myopic self-interest: